 - The officer has probable cause to believe that the person is committing or has committed a felony or a misdemeanor.

 Arrest warrants are issued in line with the Kansas statutes.
-The arrest of a person may also be lawfully made by any peace officer or private person without a warrant upon reasonable information that the accused stands charged in the courts of a state with a crime punishable by death or imprisonment for a term exceeding one year.
+Any peace officer or private person may lawfully arrest a person without a warrant upon reasonable information that the accused stands charged in the court with a crime punishable by death or imprisonment for a term exceeding one year.

 Misdemeanor offenses include:

 - Class A misdemeanors: third-degree assault, credit card fraud.

 - Class B misdemeanors: first time DWI, trespassing